Ankylotech/SnakePVP/README.md

 The snake will choose to go that direction next turn

+## Required packages

+This Project builds on the following packages:

+    pygame, func_timeout

+both can be installed with pip

 ## Inspiration

 * [Seekers](https://github.com/MatthiasHu/seekers) for functionality and the project overall